 I think it does.
 At WMG we work on a concept called Informed Safety, which is about growing trust through knowledge.
 If manufacturers inform users about what ADAS can and — more importantly — cannot do, then acceptance of it will be much higher.

 How might use of ADAS help with the development of autonomous systems going forward?

 ADAS is a first step on the journey.
-Some aspects of ADAS are transferrable to autonomous vehicle technology, others need to be re-engineered.
+Some aspects of ADAS are transferable to autonomous vehicle technology, others need to be re-engineered.
 Still, the big difference between ADAS and fully autonomous vehicles is that, with the former, the user still has control.
 With the latter they’re giving up complete control.
-That’s a big, counterintuitive jump to make.
+That’s a big, counter intuitive jump to make.